quantumlib/qsim/docs/choose_hw.md

 ## Choose hardware for your simulation

-### 1. Evaluate whether your simulation can be run locally.
+### 1. Evaluate whether your simulation can be run locally

 If you have a modern laptop with at least 8GB of memory, you can run your simulation locally in the following cases: